SamVerschueren/mongoose-seeder/README.md

 It will try to find the mongoose model ```User``` and calls the ```create``` method for the foo object.

-Why isn't this an array of items?
-This is because in the callback method, the second parameter returns the database object.
+The reason that this isn't an array of items, is because in the callback method, the second parameter returns the database object.
 This will look like this.

 ```json